Broodco/php_docker_mysql_template/phpdocker/README.md

 # Docker compose cheatsheet #

-**Note:** you need to cd first to where your docker-compose.yml file lives.
+**Notes:**  You need to cd first to where your docker-compose.yml file lives, and depending on your docker compose version, you might need to write `docker compose` instead of `docker-compose`.

 * Start containers in the background: `docker-compose up -d`
 * Start containers on the foreground: `docker-compose up`.
 You will see a stream of logs for every container running.